Hammertoe Treatment

 • Trauma: It’s uncommon, but a serious foot injury can cause a hammertoe, especially when the trauma is centralized to your toes.

 • Neuromuscular conditions: Diseases that can affect feet and blood flow can put you at risk for hammertoe.
-These include diabetes, arthritis, polio and alcoholism.
+These include diabetes, rheumatoid arthritis, polio and alcoholism.
+Weakness in the toe muscles due to these conditions can contribute to the development of hammertoe.

 • Genetics: If hammertoe runs in your family, you’re more likely to develop it.
 Genetic conditions that can predispose you to hammertoes include high arches, flat feet and long second toe bones.